die-hardfan/RTL-design-and-Synthesis-Workshop/DAY_5/bad_case/readme.md

 ## Overlapping case definitions cause synthesis simulation mismatch

-In the code below, for sel = 2'b11, both 2'b10 and 2'b1? match, due to which the simulator gets confused and for this case, the output is randomly given as 0 or 1.
+In the code below, for sel = 2'b11, both 2'b10 and 2'b1? match, due to which the simulator gets confused and for this case, the output is randomly latched onto 1.
 But the synthesis tool considers the latest assignment and output = i3.
 This causes a mismatch.

 ```
 	case(sel)